MGXlab/benchmark_assembly/README.md

 ```
 will get you there.

-The benchmark dir stores all information from the `benchmark` rules.
+* The `benchmarks` dir stores all information from the benchmark rules.

-Results are stored per sample and look like:
+All raw results (assemblies, bams, cat/rat output) are stored per sample
+within the `samples` dir.
+Each subdir is named based on the `sample_id`
+column provided with the samplesheet.

+A full run, with both assemblers enabled, should look like this:

 ```
-sampleX/
+$ tree -d results/samples/sampleX
+results/samples/sampleX/
 ├── assembly
 │   ├── megahit
 │   ├── megahit_tmp
 │   ├── metaspades
+│   │   ├── misc
+│   │   ├── pipeline_state
+│   │   └── tmp
 │   ├── quast_megahit
+│   │   └── basic_stats
 │   └── quast_metaspades
+│       └── basic_stats
 ├── CAT
 │   ├── megahit
 │   └── metaspades
-└── mapping
+├── mapping
-    ├── megahit_index
+│   ├── megahit_index
-    ├── metaspades_index
+│   ├── metaspades_index
-    └── stats
+│   └── stats
+└── RAT
+    ├── megahit
+    └── metaspades
 ```

+If one of the available assemblers is skipped, its respective dirs will not
+be present.

 The `logs` dir has runtime logs (captured `stdout` and `stderr` where
 appropriate) per rule.